-Line 42.
+Line 43.
 Other Taxes

 Recapture of investment credit.
-If property is disposed of, or ceases to be qualified property, before the end of the recapture period or the useful life applicable to the property, there may be a recapture of the credit.
+If property is disposed of, or ceases to be gualified property, before the end of the recapture period or the useful life applicable to the property, there may be a recapture of the credit.
 See Form 4255, Recapture of Investment Credit.

-Recapture of low-income housing credit.
+Recapture of low-income housing

+credit.
 If the organization disposed of property (or there was a reduction in the qualified basis of the property) for which it took the low-income housing credit, it may owe a tax.
-See Form 8611.
-Recapture of Low-Income Housing Credit, and section 42(j) for details.
+See Form 8611, Recapture of Low-Income Housing Credit, and section 42(i) for details.

-Interest due under the look-back method.
+Interest due under the look-back meth-

+od.
 If the organization used the look-back method for certain long-term contracts, see Form 8697 for information on figuring the interest the organization may have to include.
 The organization may also have to include interest due under the look-back method for property depreciated under the income forecast method.
 See Form 8866, Interest Computation Under the Look-Back Method for Property Depreciated Under the Income Forecast Method.

 Other.
-Additional taxes and interest amounts may be included in the total entered on line 42.
-Check the box for "Other" if the organization includes any of the taxes and interest discussed below.
+Additional taxes and interest amounts may be included in the total entered on line 43.
+Check the box for "Other" if the organization includes any of the taxes and interest discussed.
 See How to report, below, for details on reporting these amounts on an attached statement.

-- Recapture of qualified electric vehicle (QEV) credit.
-The organization must recapture part of the QEV credit it claimed in a prior year if within 3 years of the date the vehicle was placed in service, it ceases to qualify for the credit.
-See Regulations section 1.30-1 for details on how to figure the recapture. - Tax and interest on a nonqualified withdrawal from a capital construction fund (section 7518). - Interest on deferred tax attributable to (a) installment sales of certain timeshares and residential lots (section 453(I)(3)) and (b) certain nondealer installment obligations (section 453A(c)). - Interest due on deferred gain (section 1260(b)). - If the organization makes the election to be taxed on its income from qualifying shipping activities, complete and attach Form 8902 to Form 990-T. See Income from qualifying shipping activities earlier.
+Tax and interest on a nonqualified withdrawal from a capital construction fund (section 7518).

+• Interest on deferred tax attributable to (a) installment sales of certain timeshares and residential lots (section 453(I)(3)) and (b) certain nondealer installment obligations (section 453A(c)).

+Interest due on deferred gain (section 1260(b)).

+· If the organization makes the election to be taxed on its income from qualifying shipping activities, complete and attach Form 8902 to Form 990-T. See Income from qualifying shipping activities, earlier.

 How to report.
-If the organization checked the "Other" box, attach a statement showing the computation of each item included in the total for line 42.
+If the organization checked the "Other" box, attach a statement showing the computation of each item included in the total for line 43.
 In addition, identify (a) the applicable IRC section, (b) the type of tax or interest, and (c) enter the amount of tax or interest.
-For example, if the organization is reporting \$100 of tax due from the recapture of the QEV credit, write "Section 30-QEV recapture tax-\$100" on the attached statement.
+For example, if the organization is reporting

+\$100 of tax due from the recapture of the QEV credit, write "Section 30-QEV recapture tax-\$100" on the attached statement.

-Line 43.
+Line 44.
 Total Tax

-Include any deferred tax on the termination of a section 1294 election applicable to shareholders in a qualified electing fund in the amount entered on line 43.
-See Form 8621, Part V, and How to report, below.
+Include any deferred tax on the termination of a section 1294 election applicable to shareholders in a qualified electing fund in the amount entered on line 44.
+See Form 8621, Part V, and How to report, later.

-Subtract from the total entered on line 43 any deferred tax on the corporation's share of undistributed earnings of a qualified electing fund (see Form 8621, Part II).
+Subtract from the total entered on line 44 any deferred tax on the corporation's share of undistributed earnings of a qualified electing fund (see Form 8621, Part II).

 How to report.
-Attach a statement showing the computation of each item included in, or subtracted from, the total on line 43.
-On the dotted line next to line 43, specify (a) the applicable IRC section, (b) the type of tax, and (c) enter the amount of tax.
+Attach a statement showing the computation of each item included in, or subtracted from, the total on line 44.
+On the dotted line next to line 44, specify (a) the applicable IRC section, (b) the type of tax, and (c) enter the amount of tax.

-Line 44b.
+Line 45b.
 Estimated Tax